-One Wednesday a year, sometime in February or March, you notice someone at work, school, or elsewhere with a smudge on her forehead.
-It looks as if she missed a spot when washing.
-Then you see another who looks as though he needs to glance in the mirror.
-By the time you see the third, you realize it is Ash Wednesday and these passersby must have received the imposition of ashes.
+One Wednesday a year, sometime in February or March, you notice people at work, school, or elsewhere with a smudge on her forehead.
+Then you remember it is Ash Wednesday and they must have received the imposition of ashes.

 This practice we use to mark the first day of Lent may seem odd.
 People go to church mid-week to have a cleric place dirt on their foreheads.